-The Apollo team and community works eagerly on implementing many new features in a rapid pace.
-But going so fast comes always with a price.
-For instance, when searching for a solution when running into a problem, you often end up in a GitHub issue, because there is not much other information about the problem out there yet.
-After all, you can be happy to stumble upon something at all.
-However, even though there is a GitHub issue for your problem, it can happen that there is no solution for your it yet.
+The Apollo team and community implements many new features in a rapid pace, but going so fast comes with a price.
+Searching for solutions often leads to GitHub, because there is little other information on the subject.
+While you may indeed find a GitHub issue for your problem, there is often no solution for it.

-Going at a rapid pace always comes with the price of neglecting old things.
-As I have experienced it, people seemed confused when Apollo abandoned Redux as their internal state management solution.
-Apollo isn’t opinionated about how Redux should be used side by side with it, but since it has been abandoned as internal state management solution, many people didn’t know how to proceed with this new information when Apollo 2.0 got released.
-After all, I think the team behind Apollo has just too many things on their plate, they are struggling as well to keep up with the fast paced GraphQL ecosystem, and it’s not always easy in open source to listen to all the voices out there.
-So maybe that’s just your opportunity to help them out by contributing to their open source libraries.
+Rapid development also comes with the price of neglecting obsolete earlier versions.
+In my experience, people seemed confused when Apollo abandoned Redux as their internal state management solution.
+Apollo isn't opinionated about how Redux should be used side by side with it, but since it has been abandoned as internal state management solution, many people didn't know how to proceed when Apollo 2.0 was released.
+I think the team behind Apollo might be struggling to keep up with the fast-paced GraphQL ecosystem, and it's not always easy to heed all voices in open source development.

 It is Bold and Fashionable

 Apollo is fashionable, because it keeps up with the latest trends.
-In React the latest trend were render prop components.
-Because of this trend, and arguable several benefits of having render prop components over higher-order components, the React Apollo library introduced render prop components next to higher-order components.
-Overall it’s a great move to offer multiple solutions, because both concepts, higher-order components and render prop components, come with their own advantages and disadvantages.
-However, Apollo advertises render props over higher-order components and it is not too clear whether this was hype-driven development and a marketing move or whether they truly believe that this is the preferred way to go in the future.
-Render props are fairly new in React and it will take its time (again) that people realise that they come with their own pitfalls (see higher-order components).
-Personally, I have seen React applications which ended up to be too verbose by having multiple render prop components in one React component, even though one render prop didn’t depend on another render prop, rather than having those co-located to the React component by using higher-order components.
-After all, Apollo offers both solutions, render props and higher-order components, and again it is up to the developer to decide on a case by case basis for their applications, because there is no silver bullet to it.
-In the end, it is great that the Apollo team is keeping up with the recent trends from other libraries out there.
-They are not just hanging in their own bubble, but communicate to the folks developing other libraries concerning the Apollo ecosystem.
+In React, the latest trend was render prop components.
+Because of this, and arguably the benefits of render prop components over higher-order components, the React Apollo library introduced render prop components next to higher-order components.
+It was a smart move to offer multiple solutions since both higher-order and render prop components come with their own sets of pros and cons.
+However, Apollo does advocate for render props over higher-order components, and it's not clear if this was hype-driven development or marketing or if they truly believe that this is the way of the future.
+Render props are relatively new in React, so it will take time for developers to realize they come with their own pitfalls (see: higher-order components).
+I have seen React applications become too verbose by using multiple render prop components in one React component, even though one render prop didn't depend on another render prop, rather than having those co-located to the React component by using higher-order components.
+After all, Apollo offers both solutions, render props and higher-order components, so the developer decides on a case by case basis for their applications.
+It's a good sign for users that the Apollo team is keeping up with the recent trends from other libraries, and not confining themselves to a bubble.

 Apollo Client Alternatives for React

-When it comes to Apollo Client for React, Angular, Vue or something else, there are several alternatives you can checkout.
-Obviously these come with their own advantages and disadvantages whereas these things are not covered here.
+When it comes to Apollo Client for React, Angular, Vue, or similar applications, there are several alternatives to check out.
+Like Apollo, these come with their own advantages and disadvantages.

 Relay: Relay is Facebook's library for consuming GraphQL on the client-side in React applications.
 It was among the first GraphQL client libraries before Apollo emerged.

 urql: urql is a GraphQL client library from Formidable Labs for consuming GraphQL in React applications.
-It was open sourced as minimalistic alternative in contrast to the growing Apollo behemoth.
+It was open-sourced as minimalistic alternative to the growing Apollo behemoth.

 AWS Amplify - GraphQL Client: The AWS Amplify family offers libraries for cloud-enabled applications.
-One of the modules is a GraphQL client which can be used for your general GraphQL server or AWS AppSync API.
+One of the modules is a GraphQL client used for general GraphQL servers or AWS AppSync APIs.

 Apollo Server Alternatives for Node.js

-- express-graphql: The library provides you with the lower level API to connect your GraphQL layer to your Express middleware.
-It takes the pure GraphQL.js reference implementation for defining your GraphQL schema whereas Apollo Server builds up on top of this to simplify it for you.
+express-graphql: The library provides a lower-level API to connect GraphQL layers to Express middleware.
+It takes the pure GraphQL.js reference implementation for defining GraphQL schemas, where Apollo Server simplifies it for developers.